 Although, I remember as a kid being told that the world was going to end in 2000.
 My mother was into all that stuff.
 I got dragged along to listen to end-times preacher, Barry Smith, who was touring South Africa (and, I presume, other credulous societies) to hawk his books.
 I was genuinely alarmed at the time and started to wonder what the point of school was.
 Might as well end game it, amiright?
 Then it got worse: mum said that a real honest-to-god prophet (can’t remember who) had said the world would end before he died.
 And he (obviously a “he”) was already old.
-But then my mum casually mentioned one day that they’d been people who’d thought the world would end in their lifetime for the last two thousand years, and I figured the rest out from there.
+But then my mum casually mentioned one day that there’d been people who’d thought the world would end in their lifetime for the last two thousand years, and I figured the rest out from there.

 [Pro-tip: if you’re going to get into the whole prophecy business (prophet profit?), a time frame of “before I die” is really top-notch.
 There’s no possibility of a false prophecy catching up with you; it has appropriate urgency (it’s a fine balance: “next few weeks” tends to cause a “take to the hills” effect; year 3000 isn’t going to get those large donations).
 And it subtly puts you, the prophet, right into the middle of things: imagine being so important that your death is the marker for whatever dramatic event you’re predicting?]